aprilnovak/nekRSDoc/source/input_files.rst

 ``GENERAL`` section
 ^^^^^^^^^^^^^^^^^^^

+This section is used to describe generic settings for the simulation such as time steppers, solution order, and file writing control.

 **cubaturePolynomialOrder** *<int>*
   Polynomial order for the cubature.
 If not specified, this defaults to the integer closest to :math:`\frac{3}{2}(N + 1)` minus one, where :math:`N` is the polynomial